|1. Complete a local DE program to build a solid foundation.|

 Upcoming DE Training & CUDE Event Dates

-If you are interested in attending DE Training in 2014, please email us at firstname.lastname@example.org to be put on a notification list.
+If you are interested in attending Fall DE Training in 2015 (or even DE Training in 2016), please email us at firstname.lastname@example.org to be put on a notification list.
 We'll make sure you are the first to know when registration for the trainings opens up!

 |While it has been making a difference for over 30 years, many credit union professionals have never heard of the Credit Union Development Education (DE) training program.|